Indoor Hydroponic Vegetable & Herb Gardening

 Buying Local Vegetables vs. Growing Your Own

 Assuming your area does have access to healthy food, where does this food come from?
-Does it matter to you that it might be shipped from South America during the winter?
+Does it matter to you that it might be shipped from South America during the winter and grown with pesticides?
 Or from California or Florida the rest of the year?

 If you are a proponent of reducing carbon emissions and/or use of oil and gas, then check your local supplier to find out where they get their produce.
 Can you buy locally grown food in your neighborhood, so it doesn't have to be shipped from afar?
-If not or if you just like growing food anyway, you might decide to grow your own.
+If not or if you just like growing healthy food, you might decide to grow your own.

 Indoor or Outdoor Organic Garden?